cado-security/product-help/docs/cado-response/discovery-import/import/azure/azure-aks.md

 ![Cado Import Screen showing the AKS options](/img/import-cloud-focus.png)

-2) Choose the Azure Credenitals configured in [Azure > Cross Subscription and Tenancy](/cado-response/deploy/azure/azure-cross-tenancy-subscriptions)
+2) Choose the Azure Credeniials configured in [Azure > Cross Subscription and Tenancy](/cado-response/deploy/azure/azure-cross-tenancy-subscriptions)

 3) Choose the resource group the AKS cluster is attached to.